 To make profits of $5000-$10.000 per month, you have to be a professional licensed reseller and have invested 4-5+ times the money in inventory.
-Or you may have invented a really good product to private label, with good profit margin, which is selling like hot cakes.
+Or you may have invented a really good product to private label, with a good profit margin and that is selling like hot cakes.

-However, to private label your own product is a process, which takes time.
-You can hardly complete the whole manufacturing period, the shipping to Amazon’s warehouse/s, the label prepping, and product branding to get people to find your product in 30 days!
+However, to private label your own product is a process, which takes time, effort and capital.
+You can hardly complete the whole manufacturing period, the shipping to Amazon’s warehouse/s, the label prepping, product branding and get people to find your unique product in 30 days!

-Only the lead-time of manufacturing your private label product, is 30 days in many cases.
-Not to mention the search for the right manufacturer, who will offer you a fair price, and who you can trust.
+Only the lead-time of manufacturing your private label product is, in most cases, 30 days.
+Not to mention the search for the right manufacturer who will offer you a fair price and who you can trust.

 I do not understand how anyone can fall for this?

-I would guess that a person who is desperate for money, and that has no prior experience from eCommerce, could possible fall for this.
-But they should not.
+Only a person who is desperate for money, with no prior experience from eCommerce could possible fall for this.
+But they should NOT.
 Everything these programs are teaching, you can find online.
 More about this further down.